Aaron Milton: College career

 Milton played for the Toronto Varsity Blues from 2010 to 2013.
 He played in six games his freshman year in 2010, rushing for 247 yards and two touchdowns while recording nineteen receptions for 139 yards.
 He also punted nine times.
 Milton appeared in eight games in 2011, rushing for 524 yards and two touchdowns while catching twelve passes for 188 yards.
-He didn't play in 2012.
+He did not play in 2012.
 He played in eight games his senior season in 2013, rushing for 603 yards and one touchdown while also totaling nine receptions for 62 yards.
 Milton also completed a 30-yard pass attempt to Alex Pierzchalski on a trick play that went for a touchdown in 2013.

 Professional career

 Milton was selected by the Edmonton Eskimos with the fifteenth pick in the 2014 CFL draft.
 He played in three games as a reserve fullback for the Eskimos his rookie year in 2014.
 He played in five games for the team in 2015, accumulating two special teams tackles.
 Milton recorded a tackle in the West final as well.
-The Eskimos won the 103rd Grey Cup against the Ottawa Redblacks by a score of 26-20 on November 29, 2015.
+The Eskimos won the 103rd Grey Cup against the Ottawa Redblacks by a score of 26–20 on November 29, 2015.
+He dressed in six games in 2016 and recorded his only career rushing attempt, a four-yard carry.